scalawithcats/scala-with-cats/src/pages/applicatives/validated.md

 ### Methods of *Validated*

-`Validated` comes with a suite of methods that closely resemble those on `Xor`.
+`Validated` comes with a suite of methods that closely resemble those available for `Either`, including the methods from [`cats.syntax.either`].
 We can use `map`, `leftMap`, and `bimap` to transform the values inside the valid and invalid sides: